 We can practice self-compassion by treating ourselves with the same kindness we would offer a friend.
 Acknowledge your efforts and progress in recovery, even if others don't.
 Positive affirmations can work wonders to foster self-compassion!
 It might seem cheesy at first, but if we stick with it, repeating phrases like “I am doing my best” or “I am worthy of love and respect” helps dissolve the negativity and reprogram our mind.

-More Strategies for Positive Thinking in Recovery
+Your Toolkit for Positive Thinking in Recovery

 Finally, let’s look at some more ways to foster positive thinking in recovery in general.
 Remember, we’re not talking about “toxic positivity” here (only adopting positive emotions and never acknowledging negative ones).
 Acknowledging areas for improvement in our thought patterns is key as well, as long as we approach them with compassion.
 Time for some sobriety encouragement!

-1. Practice Mindfulness and Self-Awareness
+1. Practice Daily Mindfulness and Self-Awareness

 Mindfulness — the practice of being in the moment in a state of nonjudgmental awareness — is a gold mine when it comes to positive thinking in recovery.
 From the brain’s perspective, mindfulness has the opposite effect of negative criticism (whatever its source might be).
 To learn more, check out “Can Mindfulness Techniques Relieve Anxiety?”
 For now, here’s the gist: